bastiaan-sjardin/neural-network-from-scratch/README.md

-# nnet-basic-numpy-python
-Neural network from scratch with just numpy
+# A neural network from scratch with numpy.
+Here we implement backpropagation and backpropagation from scratch in python code.
+A nice exercise in understanding the most important concepts in deep learning. enjoy!!!